muhidabid/twitter_geotag_sentiment_monitor/README.txt

 <-------- HOW TO RUN -------->

-1. insert your Twitter API keys in stream.ipynb
+1. insert your Twitter API keys in keys.py
 2. run stream.ipynb
 3. run visualzie.ipynb